Astor63/TPS-Mods/Fixes/Deadly Bloom Legendary Shield Fix/ReadMe.md

 ### Legendary Shield Lootpool:

 At least, no change needed to be done to the lootpool, as the *Deadly Bloom* is already in the (correct) Legendary pool.

+__Note:__ The *Deadly Bloom* can be randomly obtained in the grinder by grinding three Legendary shields (like any other Legendary shield)

 Enjoy!